robomeister/acemqcontainer/README.md

 imageType: acemqserver
 dashboardEnabled: false
 ```

-We disable the monitoring dashboard, as it is Cloud Pak dependant and we are install ACE/MQ on its own.
+We disable the monitoring dashboard, as it is Cloud Pak dependant and we are installing ACE/MQ on its own.

-If your contianer images are available locally, then update the following properties:
+If your container images are available locally, then update the following properties:

 ```
 image: